5 Ways to Ensure Your Website is Making a Good First Impression

 Are you providing your visitors with some sort of direction?
 Do they know what they should do or where they should look?

-If not, calls-to-action are great for directing your visitors through your website.
+If not, calls-to-action are great for directing your visitors throughout your website.

-Don’t just use your company's colors.
-A call-to-action can get lost in the sea of blues.
-Use a color other’s may not have thought of.
-Like lime green.
+Remember, don't just use your company's regular colors.
+A call-to-action can get lost in the sea of the same color.
+Use a color others may not have thought of.
 It will make your call-to-action pop off the page.